sherlockblaze/blog/source/_posts/linux/how-linux-works/The-Big-Picture-Of-Linux.md

 ***Process Management*** describes the starting, pausing, resuming, and terminating of processes.

-On any modern operating system, many processes run "simultaneoously".
+On any modern operating system, many processes run "simultaneously".
 For example, you might have a web browser and a spreadsheet open on a desktop computer at the same time.
 However, things are not as the appear: The processes behind these applications typically do not run at ***exactly*** the same time.

 **Context Switch**: Consider a system with a one-core CPU, many processes may be able to use the CPU, but only one process may actually use the CPU at any given time.
 In practice, each process uses the CPU for a small fraction of a second, the pauses; the another process uses the CPU for another small fraction of a second; then another process takes a turn, and so on.
 The act of one process giving up control of the CPU to another process is called a ***context switch***.